-1. Take a hike – Boise has an endless collection of trails.
-Austin has the Town Lake Hike, Nashville has Percy Warner Park, Seattle has Discovery Park (and others), Boston has the Charles River and LA has miles of trails along the beach.
+1. Take a hike — Boise has an endless collection of trails.
+Austin has the Town Lake Hike, Nashville has Percy Warner Park, Seattle has Discovery Park (and others), Boston has the Charles River, and LA has miles of trails along the beach.
 Even if your city isn’t especially scenic, it’s still enjoyable to soak up sunshine and breath fresh air.
-If one of your wee ones haven’t learned to walk yet, child carriers like the one pictured below can help out.
+If one of your wee ones haven’t learned to walk yet, you can use a child carrier.

 4. Visit a city park – The total area covered by urban parkland in the United States exceeds one million acres, so the least we can do is use them!
 While the kids climb, swing, slide and scream, parents can read a book or even swing a racket if tennis courts are nearby.

 5. Participate in sports – Though soccer is the fastest growing team sport for girls and boys in America, there are a myriad of choice available to kids today, including baseball, swimming, ballet, snow skiing, skateboarding, mountain biking, basketball and more.
 If money is an issue, look for city-sponsored lessons and events.
 The YMCA also has a number of wonderful, cost-effective sport camps during the summer.

 6. Keep it fun – Would you want to play basketball if you had no hand/eye coordination?
 Or be a gymnast if you had no balance?
 Why should children be any different?
 If your kids find a sport too challenging or frustrating, they’ll be far less motivated to keep at it.
 As you discover your kid’s athletic strengths and weaknesses, try to find activities which align with their abilities and interests.